Tenements-facades-project/wrofacade/docs/technologies.md

 To create a rectangular lattice for a facade, the facade's segmentation mask is used.
-A set of horizontal and vertical split lines is obtained by finding pixel coordinates where there is the biggest number of changes of pixels' classes in the segmentation mask.
+A set of horizontal and vertical split lines is obtained by finding pixel coordinates where there is the biggest number of changes of pixels' classes in the segmentation mask (this idea is based on [2]).
 After that, DBSCAN clustering is applied on split lines' coordinates to remove redundant lines (_denoising_ of split lines).